-Birds: A Resource for Teachers Copyright: Dallas World Aquarium, 2022
+Birds:A Resource for Teachers

+Copyright: Dallas World Aquarium, 2023

-There is great diversity in the shape, size, color and habitat of birds.
+There is great diversity in the shape, size, color, and habitat of birds.
 Birds can be found in various habitats from Antarctica to the deserts.
-The smallest bird is the Cuban bee hummingbird which is approximately two inches (5 cm) in length and weighs about one-tenth ounce (2.8 gr).
-This tiny hummingbird will fit into the eye of the largest bird, the flightless ostrich which can stand eight feet (2.4 m) tall and weigh up to 350 pounds (159 kg).
+The smallest bird is the Cuban bee hummingbird, which is approximately two inches (5 cm) in length and weighs about one-tenth of an ounce (2.8 gr).
+This tiny hummingbird will fit into the eye of the largest bird, the flightless ostrich, which can stand eight feet (2.4 m) tall and weighs up to 350 pounds (159 kg).

-These warm-blooded feathered animals are adapted for flying, however, not all flying creatures are birds; flying bats are mammals.
-Penguins do not fly through the air but swim rapidly through water.
-Birds are the best-defined group of animals, largely due to :
+These warm-blooded feathered animals are adapted for flying.
+However, not all flying creatures are birds (flying bats are mammals), and not all birds fly in the air (penguins "fly" underwater).

+Birds are the best-defined group of animals, largely due to:

-- feathers that are present on all birds (completely unique to birds) - wings (modified front limbs) that are curved above and hollowed underneath, allowing for lift through the air - streamlined form - strong breast muscles for moving of wings - lightweight, hollow bones - keen ability to see and hear - efficient circulatory system (four-chambered heart) - effective respiratory system (air sacs in addition to lungs)
+- feathers are completely unique to birds

+- wings (modified front limbs) that are curved above and hollowed underneath, allowing for lift

+- streamlined body shape

+- strong breast muscles for wing movement

+- lightweight, hollow bones

+- keen ability to see and hear

+- efficient circulatory system (four-chambered heart)

+- effective respiratory system (air sacs in addition to lungs)

-Feathers provide protection from heat, cold and rain, allowing birds to maintain a body temperature which, in most birds, is higher than in mammals.
-The number of feathers is dependent on the species and climate.
+Feathers give resistance to the wings and tail during flight and provide protection from heat, cold and rain.
+This allows birds to maintain a body temperature which is usually higher than that of mammals.
+The number of feathers depends on the species and climate.
 The colder the temperature, the greater the number of feathers.
+Feathers are made of keratin, which also makes up the body scales of reptiles and hair of mammals.

-Feathers also provide protective coloration and resistance to wings and tail when flying.
-Feathers are important for recognition.
-Many male birds display their plumes, crests, patches, etc. during courtship rituals.
-Birds are among the most colorful of all animals.
-Colors make birds both easy and difficult to see.
-Cryptic coloration allows the bird to blend into the background.
-In addition to cryptic coloration, posturing also aids in camouflage, such as the bittern that stretches its head upward so the vertical neck markings help it merge into the reeds where it lives.
-Countershading (underside is lighter in color than upperside) also helps some species blend into their background.
-Feathers are made from the protein keratin, which also makes up the body scales of reptiles and hair of mammals.
+Birds are among the most colorful of all animals, making them both easy and difficult to see.
+Some birds are very brightly colored.
+Many male birds display their colorful feathers during courtship rituals.

+Other colors help with camouflage.
+Cryptic coloration allows a bird to blend into the background.

+Posturing also aids in camouflage.
+For example, the bittern stretches its head up so the vertical neck markings help it merge into the reeds where it lives.
+Countershading (a lighter underside and a darker back) also helps some species blend into their background.

-Birds spend considerable time keeping their plumage neat, clean and somewhat waterproofed.
-This is done by preening or combing their feathers.
+Birds spend considerable time keeping their plumage neat, clean, and somewhat waterproof.
+This is done by preening or combing the feathers.
 Most birds have "preening" or uropygial glands near the base of their tail.
 After pressing oil from this gland, birds run their oily bills over their feathers.